Distributed nonparametric regression imputation for missing response problems with large-scale data: Simulation Study

-It can be seen that the SDI estimators perform much better than the sieve based SGM estimators in both scenarios especially when $m$ is $100$, $200$ and $500$.
-The bias and SD of these estimators are summarized in the following table.
+It can be seen that the SDI estimators perform much better than the sieve-based SGM estimators in both scenarios especially when $L$ is $100$, $200$, and $500$.
+The bias and SE of these estimators are summarized in the following table.